-A listing of things you can do yourself to stop toothaches.
-Doing these things will help, so you can sleep or carry-on with daily activities.
+Toothache: At home relief to stop toothaches.
+These things will help, so you can sleep and carry-on with activities.

 Throbbing dental pain can completely distract a person from all other concerns such as sleep, child-care, work and play.
 Nature made tooth pain severe to serve as a personal warning.
 Therefore, have the tooth looked after by a dentist as soon as possible.
 As evidence of the seriousness of dental pain: Dental visits account for 2.5% of emergency department visits and represented the second-most-common discharge diagnosis in adults aged 20 to 39 years.